Beautiful exteriors and even better origin stories, here are some of the most colorful places in the world.

 While the history of Willemstad’s colorful buildings is a bit… sketchy, it’s a tradition that has endured until today.
 Apparently, a Dutch governor claimed to get headaches from the sun’s glare off the white buildings.
 He then instructed that every building be painted some sort of color.
 Turns out he also had a financial interest in the town’s only paint store…

 Nevertheless, Willemstad continues to have colorful, Dutch-style buildings to this day, and it’s become its own unique island town.
-Stay in one of the beautiful hotels and wander around!

 I’m sure I’ll come back to update this post as I find even more places to add.
 Let me know if you have one you’d want to add to this list!